 Big Brother is listening

 State control of radio broadcasting sometimes led to political interference.
-In the late 1930s A. E. Robinson, chairman of the Auckland branch of the Farmers Union, had a weekly programme.
-Robinson was allowed to talk on general farming topics – but not issues such as guaranteed prices or union affairs.
+In the late 1930s A. E. Robinson, chair of the Auckland branch of the Farmers’ Union, had a weekly programme.
+He was allowed to talk on general farming topics – but not issues such as guaranteed prices or union affairs.
 When he ignored this direction, he was told his sessions would not be broadcast unless they were vetted first.

 Heyday of rural radio